emanuelefavero/leetcode/README.md

 # LeetCode Solutions

 This repository contains my solutions to LeetCode problems.

-> Note: The solutions are written in JavaScript
+The solutions are written in JavaScript

+> Note: Contributions and feedback are welcome!

 ## Usage

 Feel free to browse the solutions and explanations for each problem.
 You can clone this repository to your local machine to access the code and run it as needed.

-> Note: Contributions and feedback are welcome!

 ## How to Run